• Twitter

 Knowledge Hub

-The interactive Knowledge Hub provides a “one-stop shop” for quality assured national and international guidance, information and resources regarding FGM, Breast Flattening and Child Abuse Linked to Faith or Belief.
+The interactive Knowledge Hub provides a “one-stop shop” for quality-assured national and international guidance, information, and resources regarding FGM, Breast Flattening, and Spirit Possession, Witchcraft, and Ritualistic Abuse.

-It helps to support the continued learning of professionals, the development of good practice, and the understanding of excellence in the delivery of services.
+It supports the continued learning of professionals, the development of good practice, and the promotion of excellence in service delivery.

-The Knowledge Hub is updated with resources and content regularly, however, if you feel something is missing, contact our Knowledge Hub and Digital Officier to suggest a resource/document.
+The Knowledge Hub is regularly updated with resources and content.
+However, if you feel something is missing, please contact our Knowledge Hub and Digital Officer to suggest a resource or document.

 Professional Development & Training

-We offer half /full day CPD Accredited training for all professionals, including community organisations.
+We offer half and full-day CPD Accredited training for all professionals, including community organisations.

-As well as educating professionals on what FGM /Breast Flattening/CALFB is, the training focusses on how to talk to families, what is needed to be included in a referral in order for it to reach statutory threshold and the law.
+The training not only educates professionals on what FGM, Breast Flattening, and CALFB are, but also focuses on how to communicate effectively with families, what needs to be included in a referral for it to meet statutory thresholds, and the law.
 Over 99% of participants would recommend the training.